-% Senior Notes due 20 % Senior Notes due 20
+\$ % Senior Notes due 20

-GLP Capital, L.P. and GLP Financing II, Inc. (together, the "Issuers") are offering \$ aggregate principal amount of % senior notes due 20 (the "20 notes" and, together with the 20 and of each year, commencing , 2020.
-Interest on the notes will accrue from aggregate principal amount of % senior notes due 20 (the "20 notes") and \$ notes, the "notes").
-We will pay interest on the notes semi-annually in arrears on , 2019.
-The 20 notes will mature on , 20 and the 20 note of each year, commencing , 20 . will mature on
+GLP Capital, L.P. and GLP Financing II, Inc. (together, the "Issuers") are offering \$ aggregate principal amount of % senior notes due 20 (the "notes").
+We willpay interest on the notes semi-annually in arrears onandof each year, commencing, 2020.
+Interest on the notes will accrue from, 2020.
+The notes will mature on, 20.

-We may redeem all or part of either series of notes at any time prior to the date that is 90 days prior to the maturity date of the applicable series of notes (the "Par Call Date"), at our option at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date, plus a "make-whole" premium.
-At any time on or following the applicable Par Call Date, we may redeem all or part of either series of notes at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date.
-See "Description of the Notes-Redemption-Optional Redemption."
+We may redeem all or part of the notes at any time prior to the date that is days, prior to the maturity date of the notes (the "Par Call Date"), at our option at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date, plus a "make-whole" premium.
+At any time on or following the Par Call Date, we may redeem all or part the notes at a redemption price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but not including, the redemption date, plus accrued and unpaid interest, if any, to, but not including, the redemption date.
+See "Description of Notes-Redemption-Optional Redemption."